dark-teal-coder/project-python-chatterbot/README.md

 ### 2. Create a virtual environment with Python 3.7

-Use the command `py -3.7 -m venv <venv-name>`, where where `<venv-name>` is the name of your virtual environment, to create a virtual environment with Python 3.7.
+Use the command `py -3.7 -m venv <venv-name>`, where `<venv-name>` is the name of your virtual environment, to create a virtual environment with Python 3.7 in the project folder.
 If you do not specify the Python version, it will use the default Python version on your system.

 ### 3. Activate the virtual environment